-The plugin can work in one of two modes.
-The first mode, the default, is a blacklist, where you choose the tags you want to remove.
-The second mode is a whitelist, where you instead specify the tags you want to keep.
+The plugin can work in one of two modes:

+- fields: A blacklist, where you choose the tags you want to remove (used by default). - keep\fields: A whitelist, where you instead specify the tags you want to keep.

 To use the zero plugin, enable the plugin in your configuration (see Using Plugins).